MadsAW/2d-defect-detection/README.md

 # 2D Defect Detection using Deep Learning

+**🚨 Update (4th June, 2025): our paper got published in PrX for using this framework to investigate the defects in CrSBr read more!** https://journals.aps.org/prx/abstract/10.1103/PhysRevX.15.021080

 This repository presents an advanced deep learning framework for detecting defects in 2D multi-layer material STEM-HAADF (Scanning Transmission Electron Microscopy - High-Angle Annular Dark-Field) images.
 Our focus is on 2L CrSBr, where we not only identify defect distributions but also analyze complex structures that emerge.

 The project is structured around three comprehensive Jupyter notebooks that guide users through the entire workflow: